 I’m blogging in front of the fire in an attempt to warm up after experiencing some Canadian weather over the past week.
 The locals laughed off my claims that it was cold (-5°C approx) and told me to return in February to experience a real freeze.
-I’m back at home now and the rain is hitting the UK pretty hard so I spare a thought for those suffering any loss caused by the flooding in the run up to festive season.
+I’m back at home now, and the rain is hitting the UK pretty hard so I spare a thought for those suffering any loss caused by the flooding in the run up to festive season.

 We work in a team that supports many customers across a range of platforms and versions.
-With it, MySQL 5.6 brings many of the features that we crave that will offer a native solution to problems where exterior problem solving is needed .
-I’m personally going to be attending the Cluster/NDB tutorials on Monday and then on Tuesday I’m looking forward to heaing about common_schema from it’s creator Shlomi Noach and my friend Peter Boros has a break from his parenting duties to speak about advanced query optimization techniques.
-Beyond the talks it’s going to be great to be around the community members again to feel the buzz around the products we all know and love.
+With it, MySQL 5.6 brings many of the features that we crave and that will offer a native solution to problems where exterior problem solving is needed .
+I’m personally going to be attending the Cluster/NDB tutorials on Monday and then on Tuesday I’m looking forward to hearing about common_schema from its creator Shlomi Noach, and my friend Peter Boros has a break from his parenting duties to speak about advanced query optimization techniques.
+Beyond the talks, it’s going to be great to be around the community members again and feel the buzz around the products we all know and love.

-I look forward to seeing you all in December; it would be awesome to have you attend our talk but otherwise I’m sure there will be chances to catch up else where throughout the conference.
+I look forward to seeing you all in December.
+It would be awesome to have you attend our talk, but otherwise I’m sure there will be chances to catch up elsewhere throughout the conference.
 I wish a safe journey to all traveling from further afield.

 Interested in working with Andrew?
 Schedule a tech call.